Xinyao-Zhang/Screw-Detection-Tool-Recommendation/README.md

 The dataset can be obtained by downloading the [drive](https://drive.google.com/file/d/1ozu74q5hYLxtxE8EtQvRhOq13MMP-wTY/view?usp=sharing).

+## Screw detection based on YOLOv4

+We select the YOLOv4 algorithm as an object detection model to realize the task of detecting screws from end-of-life products.
+More implementation details can be found in [darknet](https://github.com/AlexeyAB/darknet).

 ## Citation
 If you wish to cite the work, you may use the following:
 ```ruby